- Animal Production: grazing management, inoculants

 - Crop Production: biological inoculants, cover crops, crop rotation, pollinator habitat

-- Education and Training: demonstration, extension, technical assistance, workshop
+- Education and Training: demonstration, extension, farmer to farmer, focus group, on-farm/ranch research, technical assistance, workshop

 Project objectives from proposal: